daviddotzhang/training-tutorial/Liferay Support TSE Internal Training - Git.md

 ######  Part1：

-1: 如何克隆远端code
+1: how to fork and clone a remote repository ?
   * git clone https://github.com/daviddotzhang/liferay-docs.git

-2: 如何查询在哪个分支.
+2: how to check which branch is in ?
   * git branch

-3: 如何查询是否最新. s it is user remote, it might behind liferay remote.
+3: how to check the code is latest ? as it is user remote, it might behind liferay remote.
   * git status

 4: 如何获取最新